itismo/RAITrigger/README.md

 # RAITrigger

-The RPC-function `RAiLaunchAdminProcess` from the `appinfo.dll` library was in the past already used for [UAC bypass](https://googleprojectzero.blogspot.com/2019/12/) purposes.
+The RPC-function `RAiForceElevationPromptForCOM` from the `appinfo.dll` library allows SYSTEM coercion.
+This only works on **domain joined systems**.
 It turns out, that this function can be called from any low privileged user (not to spawn a process) but to trigger SYSTEM authentication to an arbitrary location.
 This is because `CreateFileW` is called as SYSTEM to the first input parameter's location:

 <br>
 <div align="center">